-This tutorial is based on EMF Client Platform version 1.5.x.
+This tutorial is based on EMF Client Platform version 1.5.x or higher.

 EMF enables the automatic generation of the entity model for an application.
 Additionally, EMF provides frameworks for a variety of tasks, e.g., to store and collaboratively work on these entities.
 The EMF Edit framework supports the creation of UIs for EMF model instances.
 However, creating a user interface for browsing and modifying entities based on an EMF model still requires a lot of manual work.
 The same is true for the integration of different storage technologies.
 The generated editor provided by EMF allows you to create a quick prototype of a UI, but it is not meant to be a basis for an industrial application.
 The goal of the EMF Client Platform is to fill this gap.
 It consists of several re-usable components, which can be used in your industrial application.
 For conveniance, ECP also provides a pre-configured demo application, which can be used to get started or for first prototypes. please note that all components of ECP can be used independantly, they can be customized and embedded into a custom application.